 How MadTv managed to get The Cure to perform on the show is a mystery.
 Robert Smith can get picky about where he plays and a lewd comedy show featuring a grown man in his underwear doesn’t seem like one he’d be a part of.
-However they did it, the show got The freaking Cure to play “Maybe Sunday” in 2000.
+However they did it, the show got The freaking Cure to play “Maybe Someday” in 2000.
 It’s a solid performance with Smith and the band sounding amazing as usual.
 Sadly, it’s a condensed version of the song with Smith not singing the first verse and going straight into the breakdown after the hook, but he’s Robert Smith.
 He can do that if he wants.
 I actually remember seeing this right as I was getting into the band.
 Smith and his wiry black hair captivated me just as much then as he does now.
 This is still one of my favorite MadTv moments.

 The Strokes – “Is This It?/NYC Cops” (2002)

-MadTv album Bobby Lee introduces The Strokes as his favorite band and they kick off their two-song set with “Is This It?”
+MadTv alum Bobby Lee introduces The Strokes as his favorite band and they kick off their two-song set with “Is This It?”
 As always, frontman Julian Casablancas looks disinterested being on stage.
 Things get more lively for “NYC Cops” as fans get out of their seats and rush the stage.
 The scene never gets chaotic; everyone just wiggles and dances in the background while Casablancas looks distraught.
 The weird part comes at the end when we see Frank Caliente and Mo Collins as George and Babara Bush complaining about MadTv being over and trying to find something else to watch.
 The scene would be more enjoyable if they actually let The Strokes finish performing.

 Queens of the Stone Age – “No One Knows” (2003)

-This was around the time QOTSA hit the mainstream, despite releasing two albums prior to Songs of the Deaf.
+This was around the time QOTSA hit the mainstream, despite releasing two albums prior to Songs for the Deaf.
 Both this and “Go With the Flow” are a blast to watch.
-Josh Homme and co go at it hard like they’re playing one of their own shows.
+Josh Homme and co. go at it hard like they’re playing one of their own shows.
 The crowd kind of just sits there and politely nods, which is strange.
 With our current image of Homme being clad in leather, covered in tattoos, and looking slightly haggard, it’s funny to see a young, fresh-faced Homme.
 Though I can’t get over his creeper mustache.
 Luckily, he doesn’t revisit that too often.

 Sum 41 – “Still Waiting” (2002)